MicrosoftDocs/fabric-docs/docs/onelake/onelake-open-access-quickstart.md

 ---
 title: Ingest data into OneLake and analyze with Azure Databricks
-description: Learn how to use pipelines to ingest data into OneLake and analyze that data with Azure Databricks. ms.reviewer: eloldag ms.author: eloldag
+description: Learn how to create a pipeline to ingest data into OneLake and analyze that data with Azure Databricks. ms.reviewer: eloldag ms.author: eloldag
 author: eloldag